 Just like paper napkins, kitchen roll and paper towels will also break down and make great compost.
 These are natural products that are derived from a plant so it stands to reason they will break down quicker.
-To help your compost stay healthy, use uncoloured and undyed paper towels which are pure paper rather than the plastic coated as these won’t break down.
+To help your compost stay healthy, use uncolored and undyed paper towels which are pure paper rather than the plastic-coated as these won’t break down.
 The best paper towels or kitchen roll to use is the kind that has already been recycled as it will be free from unnatural chemicals.
 You can even compost the cardboard inner tubes.

 Waste from Home Brewing

-Beer grains and hops are the leftovers from making your own beer and ales but they end up in landfill far too often.
+Beer grains and hops are the leftovers from making your own beer and ales but they end up in landfills far too often.
 Instead of just throwing them in the bin, you can take them down to the back garden and add them to the heap.
 While these leftovers are safe to compost, they should be added to your compost sparingly.
 It should be around one part grains or hops to about three parts of carbon materials like dried leaves or newspapers.

 This one should be a no brainer.
 Gardeners have been adding grass clippings to their compost heaps for centuries and it is the most abundant material in any garden usually.
 The thing to remember when you are composting grass cuttings though is to make sure you don’t add too much of them compared to the other materials you have in your mixture.
-Ideally you should let them dry out for a day or two and make sure you keep your compost heap really well aerated while they break down.
+Ideally, you should let them dry out for a day or two and make sure you keep your compost heap really well aerated while they break down.
 They should be added in a 2 to 1 ratio with “brown” material like dried leaves.
 And if you have loads and loads of clippings in there you should use a fork or shovel to turn over your compost pile every week or so to make sure it is breaking down quickly and evenly.

 Hoof and Horn Meal

-This isn’t something the average gardener will come across but hoof and horn meal is excellent fertiliser.
+This isn’t something the average gardener will come across but hoof and horn meal is an excellent fertiliser.
 It is made by cooking and then grinding up the hooves and horns of cattle that have been slaughtered for meat.
 While it is great for your compost heap and garden, it is also a good way to make sure every part of the animal is used when it is killed and eaten.
 It improves soil structure and encourages roots to grow strong and healthy.
-As an organic and natural product you can rest assured it will add to your garden without needing harsh chemicals used in industrial fertilisers.
+As an organic and natural product, you can rest assured it will add to your garden without needing harsh chemicals used in industrial fertilizers.